Sustainable Recovery For Everyone

 - Be willing to fully participate in the evidence-based program they are randomly selected for.
 Some groups include mindfulness and meditation.

-Costs: The program is free for approved participants.
-There is a $25 non-refundable application fee.
+Costs: The program and materials are free for participants.
+There is a $25 non-refundable registration fee for approved participants.
 This fee goes toward funding materials and administration costs.
-If the applicant is not selected for the program, the $25 fee will be donated to the program and the applicant will receive a tax-deductible donation receipt.

 Thank you for all of your support!